This post may contain affiliate links. Please read my disclosure and privacy policy.

 banana snack cake slice lifted on spatula.

 It’s fruit-sweetened.
-There’s no added honey or sweeteners required for this banana cake, since the mashed banana provides natural sweetness on their own.
+No added honey or other sweeteners are needed for this banana cake, since the mashed banana provides natural sweetness.
 (Just make sure you’re using ripe bananas, with lots of black spots on the skin.)

 It’s easy to customize.
 If you don’t have peanut butter on hand, you can use almond butter, cashew butter, or any other nut or seed butter you like.
 You can also add any mix-ins you like, such as fresh raspberries, blueberries, or some chocolate chips.
 (The chocolate chips turn this into my kids’ favorite healthy dessert!)